outde-xyz/website/content/Tutorials/outdex_yaml_guide.md

 Easy peasy.
 Note the empty line between `---` and the content.
 While not needed, this is generally considered good style.
+You might also wonder about the use of `>-`.
+This is a bit more technical, but it basically ensures that your title comes out the right way even if it contains certain characters like `:`.

 For the sake of reference, here's what the top of the file for this post looks like:

 ```
 ---
+title: >-
-title: "Specifying metadata with the YAML header"
+    Specifying metadata with the YAML header
 authors:
     - Thomas Graf
 date: 2019-04-20
 series: Writing for the Outdex
 tags:
     - backend
-    - markdown
+    - metadata
-    - pandoc
+    - YAML
 ---

 This is the second post on how to write submissions for the Outdex.